Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Background

 In the backward pass, minimizing the quadratic approximation of the action-value function yields the optimal control change as $\delta\mathbf{u}^*(\delta\mathbf{x}) = \mathbf{k}+\mathbf{K}\delta\mathbf{x}$, where the feed-forward term is \(\mathbf{k} \triangleq -Q_{\mathbf{uu}}^{-1}Q_{\mathbf{u}}\), and the feedback gain is \(\mathbf{K} \triangleq -Q_{\mathbf{uu}}^{-1}Q_{\mathbf{ux}}\).
 By utilizing it, we can compute the quadratic approximation of the value function, thereby establishing a recursive relation to determine the optimal control modification across all time steps, from \(N\) to 0.

 In the forward pass, the states and control inputs are updated starting from the initial state \(\mathbf{\tilde{x}}_0\), using \(\mathbf{k}\) and \(\mathbf{K}\) from the backward pass:

-where $\ominus$ denotes the \textit{difference} operator of the state manifold (following the notations in~\citet{mastalli2022feasibility}), needed to optimize over the manifold~\citep{gabay1982minimizing}. $\alpha$ denotes the step size for backtracking line search.
-In practical application, regularization is also necessary.
-This method could be extended to accommodate box constraints on control input~\citep{Yuval} and address nonlinear state-control constraints~\citep{KRIS_CDDP}.
+where $\ominus$ denotes the \textit{difference} operator of the state manifold (following the notations in~\citet{mastalli2022feasibility}), needed to optimize over the manifold~\citep{gabay1982minimizing}. $\alpha$ is the step size for line search, and regularization is necessary in practical applications.
+This method could be extended to address box constraints on control input~\citep{Yuval} and nonlinear state-control constraints~\citep{KRIS_CDDP}.